 Flooring Patterns in Warm Minimalist Home

-If you want a bit of movement but don’t want the room to feel cluttered, herringbone flooring is always a solid choice.
+Patterns definitely have a place in warm minimalism.
+The key is to keep things calm, not busy.
+Go for low-contrast colours, let texture do the work, and pick patterns that give some structure without pulling focus.
+If you want a bit of movement without the room feeling cluttered, herringbone flooring is always a solid choice.
 There’s a reason it never goes out of style.
-In warm oak or a matte finish, it adds a soft rhythm and works great with simple furniture—it already sets a direction without making a fuss.
+In warm oak or a matte finish, it adds a soft rhythm and works great with simple furniture.
+It already sets a direction without making a fuss.

 When you’re playing with layout, think about how you want people to move through the space.
 A good pattern guides the eye and brings a sense of balance, all without adding a single extra thing.